Visiting Ministry

 Knights of Columbus

-This fraternal organization of Catholic men embraces service to the Church, community and youth.
+This fraternal organization of Catholic men embraces service to the Church, community, and youth.
 Knights organize parish activities, raise funds for charity and offer support to one another.
-The fundamental principles of the Knights are charity, unity, fraternity and patriotism.
-The Knights are here at St Basil’s to support the needs of the parish under the direction of our pastor.
-Along with hosting functions such as Parish Brunches, Spaghetti Dinners for our local grade school, and the annual St Patrick’s Day celebration, the Knights are ready and available to assist any other organization in the Parish with their activities.
-All the money raised goes directly to the Church.
+The fundamental principles of the Knights are charity, unity, fraternity, and patriotism.
+The Knights are here at St Basil’s to support the needs of the parish under the direction of our Pastor.
+We are always looking at ways to grow spiritually, one of the core parts of being Knights.
+Along with hosting social functions such as Parish Brunches, as well as the annual Christmas Dinner and St Patrick’s Day celebrations, the Knights are ready and available to assist any other organization in the Parish with their activities.

 Community Life Activities